NVIDIA/NeMo/docs/blogs/posts/2024/2024-01-parakeet.md

 transcript = asr_model.transcribe(["some_audio_file.wav"])
 ```

-## Long-form Speech Inference
+## Long-Form Speech Inference

-Once you have a Fast Conformer model loaded, can easily modify the attention type to limited context attention after building the model.
-Additionally, you can also apply audio chunking for the subsampling module to perform inference on huge audio files!
+Once you have a Fast Conformer model loaded, you can easily modify the attention type to limited context attention after building the model.
+You can also apply audio chunking for the subsampling module to perform inference on huge audio files!

 !!! note
     These models were trained with global attention, and switching to local attention will degrade their performance.
 However, they will still be able to transcribe long audio files reasonably well.

-For limited context attention on huge files (upto 11 hours on an A100), you can perform the following steps :
+For limited context attention on huge files (upto 11 hours on an A100), perform the following steps:

 ```python
 # Enable local attention